CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

 for the primary commands, and [qbatch](https://github.com/pipitone/qbatch) for running commands locally or with cluster integration.

-A depdenency submodule of [minc-toolkit-extras](https://github.com/cobralab/minc-toolkit-extras) is automatically included with appropriate versioning via a submodule.
+A dependency submodule of [minc-toolkit-extras](https://github.com/cobralab/minc-toolkit-extras) is automatically included with appropriate versioning via a submodule.

 (Optional) advanced averaging options are provided by a python scripts which require